hhnigdeli/Rundict/README.md

 ---------------------------------------------------------------------------------------------

+to read .kml file

+example,

         """
-        to read .kml file
+        file_name: .xml or .kml file in the directory
-        read_kml(file,tag="coordinates")

-        file_name = .xml or .kml file in the directory tag = The tag name that includes Lat, Long and Altitute data most probably it is "coordinates"
+        tag: The tag name that includes Lat, Long and Altitute data most probably it is "coordinates
         """